Harald-U/kubernetes-handson/docs/lab6.md

 # Lab 6: Connect ToDo with MySQL using ConfigMap and Secret

-It is bad practice to store sensitive data, such as passwords, in plaintext on a container.
+It is bad practice to store sensitive data, such as passwords, in plain text on a container.
 However, containers may need this data to perform operations like connecting with other systems.
 Kubernetes provides an object called Secret that can be used to store sensitive data.

-Kubernetes secrets are not overly safe, they are base64 encoded, not encrypted.
-You will need to take additional measures like adding Key Management Services to enhance protection.
+Kubernetes secrets are not really safe, they are base64 encoded, not encrypted.
+You will need to take additional measures like adding a [Key Management Service](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/) to your Kubernetes cluster to enhance protection.
 This would be way out of scope for this tutorial.
+Commercial Cloud providers typically have out-of-the-box solutions, here is the documentation for [IBM Cloud](https://cloud.ibm.com/docs/containers?topic=containers-encryption&locale=en).

 Our example uses the password 'secret' for MySQL.
 To base64 encode it, you can submit the following command: